msaby/puppet-lamp-stack-for-omeka/README.md

 * [Virtual Box](https://www.virtualbox.org/)

 ## Instructions
-0. Insure Vagrant and Virutal Box are installed.
+0. Ensure Vagrant (http://www.vagrantup.com/) and Virutal Box (https://www.virtualbox.org/) are installed.
-1. Install precise32 Vagrant box.
-(If not installed already)
+1. Open Terminal and install precise32 Vagrant box with the following command (if not installed already):

         $ vagrant box add precise32 http://files.vagrantup.com/precise32.box

 2. Clone this repository.
-3. Create directory "webroot" in the root directory of the clone.
+3. Create directory (new folder) "webroot" in the root directory of the clone.
 This will act as your root web folder.
-4. Open up terminal, change directory to the git repo root, and start the vagrant box.
+4. In terminal, change directory to the git repo root, and start the vagrant box with the following command:

         $ vagrant up

-You're all set up.
-The webserver will now be accessible from http://localhost:8888
+You're virtual server has been created and you're now halfway to your new Omeka development environment!

+5. In terminal, issue the following command to connect to your new virtual server:

+        $ vagrant ssh

+6. Issue the following command to run the Omeka installation script:

+        $ sudo /opt/omeka-autoinstall.sh

+7. The script will take a few moments as it downloads Omeka, unzips it and places it in the webroot directory.
+8. You will be promptated to create a mysql username(6 character max.) and password.
+9. Open a browser and visit http://localhost:8888 to finish the Omeka installation.

 ## System Package include